 - Click Next.

-- For Field Name, enter Contact and click Next.
+- For Field Name, enter Contact, then click Next.

-Now, we’re going to create a second relationship field.
-We want a master-detail relationship where Property is the master and Favorite is the detail.
+Now, create a second relationship field.
+You want a master-detail relationship where Property is the master and Favorite is the detail.

 - For Related To, choose Property.